2016 United States presidential election in Colorado

 The 2016 United States presidential election in Colorado was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 Colorado voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Colorado has nine electoral votes in the Electoral College.

 Clinton received 48.2% of the vote, carrying the state's nine electoral votes.
 Trump received 43.3% of the vote, thus marking a Democratic margin of victory of 4.9%.
 This was the fourth time since Colorado had achieved statehood that the Republican nominee won the election without carrying Colorado, the first three having been in 1896, 1900, and 1908 (all when the Democratic nominee was William Jennings Bryan of neighboring Nebraska, a populist with unusual popularity in the traditionally Republican West); and the second time Colorado has voted Democratic in three consecutive presidential elections, the first having been the elections of 1908, 1912, and 1916.
 Trump became the first ever Republican to win the White House without carrying Alamosa or Broomfield Counties, as well as the first to do so without carrying Jefferson, Arapahoe, or Larimer Counties since William McKinley in 1900, and the first to do so without carrying Ouray County since William Howard Taft in 1908.

 At the same time, Trump flipped five counties in the state: Conejos, Chaffee, Huerfano, Las Animas, and Pueblo.
 The last two had not supported a Republican presidential candidate since Richard Nixon's landslide in 1972.
 Despite Clinton's victory, this is the sole election since Colorado's Democratic winning streak from 2008 forward that the Democratic candidate's percentage in the state was held to only a plurality, while winning the state by a less than (albeit very narrowly in this case) 5% margin.
-Colorado was also the only state that voted for Clinton won by a single digit in 2016 that would later voted for Joe Biden in 2020 and Kamala Harris in 2024 by double digits.
+Colorado was also the only state that voted for Clinton won by a single digit in 2016 that would later vote for both Joe Biden in 2020 and Kamala Harris in 2024 by double digits.